Notes

 installation, Repair, and Custom installation.
 Choose the Repair option.

-• Advanced users of recent WordPerfect versions can optionally use the WordPerfect Office Setup.exe executable file to repair the program; see Footnote 2 below.
+In recent WordPerfect versions you can optionally (and directly) launch the WordPerfect Office Setup.exe file to repair the program; see Footnote 2 below.

 For these earlier WordPerfect versions you can use PFREG,